jorgebucaran/fisher/README.md

 If your project depends on other packages, it should list them as dependencies in a fishfile.
 There is no need for a fishfile otherwise.
 The rules concerning the usage of the fishfile are the same rules we've already covered in [using the fishfile](#using-the-fishfile).

 While some packages contain every kind of file, some packages include only functions or configuration snippets.
 You are not limited to a single file per directory either.
-There can be as many files as you need or just one as in the next example.
+There can be as many files as you need or just one as in the following example.

 ```
 fish-kraken
 └── kraken.fish
 ```

 The lack of private scope in fish causes all package functions to share the same namespace.
-A good rule of thumb is to prefix functions intended for private use with the name of your package to reduce the possibility of conflicts.
+A good rule of thumb is to prefix functions intended for private use with the name of your package to prevent conflicts.

 ### Creating your own package